A roundup of food policy topics

 Food Policy Watchdog: Meat Industry Remains a Hot Spot for Infection

-The working conditions in meatpacking plants make it difficult to follow social distancing and COVID-19 recommendations.
+The working conditions in meat processing facilities make it difficult to follow social distancing and COVID-19 recommendations.
 The CDC reported that the crowded conditions of workers in meat and poultry processing facilities as well as the difficulty of adhering to face-covering recommendations because of the “pace and physical demands” of the work put workers at higher risk of infection.

 Additionally, many employees feel inclined to continue working while ill because of medical leave policies and attendance bonuses that encourage them to do so even while experiencing symptoms.
 Workers who live in crowded, multigenerational settings, who often use public transportation to get to and from work, add additional layers of risk for transmission.